madewhatnow/OpenProjectRaspberryPi/index.md

 Raspian standard username // password is: pi // raspberry

-Update the system and install necessary system packages, PostgreSQL and the optional memcached package):
+Update the system and install necessary system packages, PostgreSQL and the optional memcached package).
+Installing npm and nodejs here is probably redundant, but it looks like this works.
+Drop them at your own risk.

 ```
 sudo apt-get update -y